RestJS/restapi/README.md

 # Php Rest API
-This is create for start **Php Reset API** and easily manage and scale your database.
+This is create for start **Php Rest API** and easily manage and scale your database.

 ## Installation
 Run the Composer command to install the latest stable version of RestJS: